GeorgeKanazi/IR_project/README.md

 _get_BM25_ - same, only using BM25 model and default k1 , b parameters of (1.2 , 0.5)
 _get_opt_BM25_ - we found different parameters that gave us improved results (k1 =3, b =0.25)
 _get_opt_BM25_for_joint_ - returns a list of (doc_id , BM25 score) for further sorting and merging.
-_get_OPT_Cosine_ - returns the cosine similarity based on the tf-idf T2KDD MN HAYY!!! score
+_get_OPT_Cosine_ - returns the cosine similarity based on the tf-idf score

 **inverted_index_class.py** - class for inverted index object, contains document length,normalized document length, total_terms and posting locs dictionaries.
 Capble of reading and writing posting locs to and from bins.